ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 The function `read_line` reads characters on standard input and returns them as a string when end-of-line (EOL) is reached.
 The function `print_endline` prints a string on standard output, followed by an EOL.

 The function `read_line` doesn't need any data to proceed, and the function `print_endline` doesn't have any meaningful data to return.
 Indicating this absence of data is the role of the `unit` type, which appears in their signature.
-The type `unit` has a single value, written `()` and pronounced “unit”.
+The type `unit` has a single value, written `()` and pronounced “unit.”
 It is used as a placeholder when no data is passed or returned, but some token still has to be passed to start processing or indicate processing has terminated.

 Input-output is an example of something taking place when executing a function but which does not appear in the function type.
 This is called a _side-effect_ and does not stop at I/O. The `unit` type is often used to indicate the presence of side-effects, although it's not always the case.

 ### Recursive Functions

 A recursive function calls itself in its own body.
 Such functions must be declared using `let rec … = …` instead of just `let`.
 Recursion is not the only means to perform iterative computation on OCaml.
-Loops such as for and while are available, but they are meant to be used when writing imperative OCaml, in conjunction with mutable data.
+Loops such as `for` and `while` are available, but they are meant to be used when writing imperative OCaml in conjunction with mutable data.
 Otherwise, recursive functions should be preferred.

 Here is an example of a function which creates a list of consecutive integers between two bounds.
 ```ocaml